 What is Cloud Computing?

-What are the Five Benefits of Cloud Computing?
+What Are the Top 10 Benefits of Cloud Computing?

 2. Hassle-Free Setup and Flexibility

 Another cloud computing benefit is that cloud or cloud technologies essentially mean renting resources for a specific period of time.